FarazPatankar/rw-checks/README.md

-# Checks
+# Railway check suites

-Here are some checks for you.
+A personal project for testing the check suites feature on Railway.